 It was 2008 when we found them.
 JD and I were particularly broke that year after losing our home in the Housing Crisis.
-Truth be told, we were a few months out from bankruptcy, and the only reason we had a roof over our heads (albeit a double-wide) was because we had presented the landlord with a slightly altered copy of our credit report – fingers crossed they would take it instead of running a report themselves.
+Truth be told, we were a few months out from bankruptcy.
+The only reason we had a roof over our heads (albeit a double-wide) was because we had presented the landlord with a slightly altered copy of our credit report – fingers crossed they would take it instead of running a report themselves.
 It worked.
 We moved our family into a swamp-cooled house with wheels, asked God to forgive us, and did our best to shield our financial circumstances from the kids.

 My mother was the one who invited us.
 “I reserved two campsites,” she had said.
 “And no, I will NOT let you pay for half.
 Just…fill your tank and pack some food…and let’s go.”